 Marshall-Lerner Condition (MLC) and J-curve are the concepts that explain how exchange rate affects trade balance in the economy.
 The former gives long run effect (more elastic) whereas latter the short run effect (Hegerty et al., 2012).
-Keeping these things in view, empirical estimation on whether elasticity of demand for exports and imports tends to be inelastic in the short run or more elastic in the long run has policy implication to confirm MLC.
+Keeping these things in view, empirical estimation on whether elasticity of demand for exports and imports tends to be inelastic in the short run or more elastic in the long run has policy implication to confirm MLC in our data.
 According to MLC, the balance of trade will improve (constant/ deteriorate) if the sum of price elasticity of demand for export and price elasticity of demand for import is greater than unity (equal/less than unity).
 If exchange rate is taken as the proxy of foreign price, devaluation or depreciation of exchange rate improves the BOP through two ways: goods imported exported become cheaper which encourages exports; goods become costlier which reduces imports.
-Thapa (2002) has examined MLC in case of Nepal and found it to be confirmed using OLS estimator.